 Relationships between heritage and urban issues are complex, and touch on social and economic as well as cultural factors as highlighted in target 11.4 of the UN Sustainable Development Goals (SDGs) defined in the 2030 Agenda for Sustainable Development (2030 Agenda).
 This target defends that the safeguarding of heritage is essential to make our cities “inclusive, safe, resilient and sustainable”.
 Moreover, the UNESCO Executive Board in its 206th session and later on the 40th General Conference, reaffirmed the importance of the HUL Recommendation and of its implementation by Member States, in particular in the context of the 2030 Agenda, the UNHabitat New Urban Agenda.

 The existing Heritage Impact Assessment (HIA) process in cases of development proposals in and around Cultural World Heritage sites is currently available as guidance issued by ICOMOS developed in 2008 and updated in 2011.
 It has become apparent that a broader focus is required for heritage properties in cities where various complex urban factors apply.
-With the ongoing revision of Impact Assessment being carried out cooperatively with ICCROM, IUCN, World Heritage Centre, and ICOMOS to revise the assessment guidelines to better assess impacts on urban heritage, there is a need, as a first step, to develop methods that identify attributes and that establish the value judgments that apply to heritage in urban contexts.
+With the revision of Impact Assessment carried out cooperatively with ICCROM, IUCN, World Heritage Centre, and ICOMOS to revise the assessment guidelines to better assess impacts on urban heritage, a need was identified, as a first step, to develop methods that identify attributes and that establish the value judgments that apply to heritage in urban contexts.

 UNHabitat Action Framework for the Implementation of the New Urban Agenda